What We Make Possible

 Food truck entrepreneur and Upward Scholars' resident chef

-If you’ve attended an Upward Scholars event, there’s a good chance you’ve delighted in the cooking of chef extraordinaire Carmina Ortuño.
+If you’ve attended an Upward Scholars event, there’s a good chance you’ve delighted in the cooking of chef extraordinaire Carmina.
 But what you may not know is that Carmina, now a successful entrepreneur, was once an Upward Scholars student.

 Carmina came here to escape violence in Mexico and knew no English when she arrived.
 She took ESL classes, first at Sequoia Adult School and then at Cañada College, to learn enough English to start her business.
 Upwards Scholars paid for her books and transportation to college.

-Before coming to the United States, Carmina owned a small restaurant in Acapulco.
-Wanting to capitalize on her passion for cooking, she recently opened a food truck in San Jose specializing in traditional Mexican fare like chile verde, chicken tinga, and barbacoa.
+Before coming to the U.S., Carmina owned a small restaurant in Acapulco.
+Wanting to capitalize on her passion for cooking, she opened a food truck in San José, specializing in traditional Mexican fare such as chile verde, chicken tinga, and barbacoa.

 Carmina had planned to return to school after her business got going, but success got in her way.
 “My goal was to take math and business classes,” Carmina says.
 “But now I have no time.”